amazeeio/docs/drupal/synchronize_sites.md

 ```
 dsql @<site>
 ```
-This command synchronizes the Database from the given site to the site you're currently logged in.
+This command synchronizes the Database from the given site to the site you're running the command from.

 ###### Examples